OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_mission_execution.md

 This section covers the activities of those deploying and recovering the gliders in the field in addition to best practices for glider pilots.

 ## Deployment
 While keeping the oxygen sensor protected from sunlight and kept moist, any lens cover must be removed prior to deployment.
-The use of highly visible material, such as a red flag, can aid in ensuring it’s removal in addition to the pre-deployment checklist.
+The use of highly visible material, such as a red flag, can aid in ensuring its removal in addition to the pre-deployment checklist.

 In-air measurements prior to deployment can and should be carried out together with the in-situ air pressure and relative humidity measurements to provide an additional reference for calibration.
 Details of this procedure can be found in the in-air-carlibration section.